Documentation Index

 Growth or Build Rates (Capacity addition constraints)

-Emission factors
+Emission rate

 The following table summarizes the life-cycle GHG emission factors for various electricity generation technologies based on the IPCC AR6 WGIII.